Finance & Banking

 The wisdom of crowds can be powerful.
 But in times of heightened uncertainty, it can be helpful to understand potential risks.

 At the moment, markets appear to be crystallizing around a hopeful outlook for 2023.
-Asset prices suggest inflation will begin to subside quickly, the U.S. Federal Reserve will become less hawkish and global growth won’t be much weaker than it is this year.
+Asset prices suggest inflation will begin to subside quickly, the Fed will become less hawkish and global growth won’t be much weaker than it is this year.

-However, monetary policy is fluid, geopolitical uncertainty is high and strong labour markets are being offset by weakness in housing and other areas.
+However, monetary policy is fluid, geopolitical uncertainty is high and strong labor markets are being offset by weakness in housing and other areas.
 Together, this allows for a range of possible outcomes.